 A QNAP DeviceQNAP sells a wide range of NAS devices - some are geared towards home users that cost a few hundred dollars while others are designed for large organizations with built-in support for RAID.
-I recommend choosing a device with an Intel CPU instead of a low-end device with ARM CPU, particularly if your goal is to utilize this NAS for more than just file transfer and storage.
+We recommend choosing a device with an Intel CPU instead of a low-end device with ARM CPU, particularly if your goal is to utilize this NAS for more than just file transfer and storage.

-I will be using QNAP TS-543 Pro in this article, which has Intel Celeron CPU with 2GB Ram and a capacity to hold up to 4 disks.
+In this article, we will be using QNAP TS-543 Pro in this article, which has Intel Celeron CPU with 2GB Ram and a capacity to hold up to 4 disks.
 At the time of this blog, the cost of this device without disks was around $500.

 Total cost to backup 20TB from 12 computers: approximately $1,600 - unbeatable

 Installation ProcedureThe following instructions assume you are using a computer running Windows operating system.

 Please refer to Syncrify Administrator's Guide for further help.

 QNAP package VS regular installerInstallation of Syncrify server is not limited to a NAS device.
 There are some subtle but important difference between the Syncrify server you install on a regular machine verses the package you download for QNAP.
 For example:

 Using the method demonstrated in this article, small offices can backup up to 12 computers for around $1,600 - a one-time fee.
 Comparing this cost to the value of your precious data leaves no reason for you to not backup your computers.?